 Cities near the strait were fortified and standing armies maintained, while cities further away were taxed.
 Local populations were relocated to safer regions.
 In a way, the Layloma Empire pioneered the notion of defense-in-depth on a massive scale.
 Kubliah himself was meticulous: he believed taxes were an integral component of the common defense, but decreed no man should be made to pay more than his fair share, or beyond his means.
 This made him quite unpopular, as the poor often paid little to no taxes (and received free food for a meager amount of labor), while the wealthy were quite heavily taxed.

 It seemed, briefly, the empire Kubliah had built would not last much beyond his years.
 While he himself had few indulgences, his chief son Wabaki Ren desired a grand and splendid palace for himself, and commented frequently that when he was emperor, it would be his first priority.
-When the sincerity of this remark was undeniable, Kubliah quietly had Wabaki's throat slit, decreed his chief daughter Seteshi Ren would succeed him as emperor, and immediately made her his co-regent.
+When the sincerity of this remark became undeniable, Kubliah quietly had Wabaki's throat slit, decreed his chief daughter Seteshi Ren would succeed him as emperor, and immediately made her his co-regent.
 This was not a together popular decision, as women were still treated like property across much of the empire.
 Kubliah himself was not fond of this option, because he felt he had failed to instill in Seteshi the appropriate kindness needed in a monarch.

 The decision was still the right one, however, as Seteshi had little trouble holding the empire together, and was still reigning strong when the chief enemy, the Marcon Alliance, was savaged by Lelerough in 901 B.G.A..
 Local custom holds that Layloma was spared because it had a woman as emperor, and Lelerough approved of this (Seteshi was responsible for propagating this rumor), but the Accepted Histories hold that the empire was spared, because its culture was not Marconian.
 As H.P.
 Galactis wrote: "It's highly unlikely Lelerough knew or cared what sort of parts were sitting on Layloma's throne.
 They weren't Marconian, and that's all she cared about".